fizalihsan/fizalihsan.github.io/source/technology/functionalprogramming.md

 * Combinators (Filter, map and fold) are modular, composable & reusable.
 	* filter and map, return a new List, while fold can return anything we want.
 	* Recursion can be avoided by using combinators.
-	* Persistent Data Structures - ???
-Software Transactional Memory
+	* Persistent Data Structures (Software Transactional Memory)

 # Concurrency Principles